jimutt/svelte-pick-a-place/README.md

 Functionality, properties and events will change without major version bump, do not use in production.

-# Svelte component to pick a position from a leaflet map.
+# Svelte component for position and area selection with Leaflet.

 The component presents a Leaflet map on which the user can click to select a position or an area (through drawing a polygon).
 When the selection is updated an `update` event is emitted.